angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 into additional mana and the Oracle.
 You can replace Petal with Cavern of Souls if you have a land drop available.

-You can also use this with a cycling effect in hand simply replacing the cycler in the previous example with a Consider at the start.
+Similarly, you can replace the Consider in hand with a cycling effect.

 > {U} + Cycler